-- Installing the TraceFinder Application
+- Installing TraceFinder

 - Installing the NIST and QED Libraries

 - Launching the NIST Library Browser

 - Launching a Qualitative Explorer

 - Converting Legacy Data

+- Configuring Modes and Views

 - Choosing a Mode or Console

-Installing the TraceFinder Application
+Installing TraceFinder

-To initially install the TraceFinder 4.1 application, follow the instructions in the TraceFinder Installation Guide.
-Later, you might need to reinstall the application or other features using the InstallShield Wizard.
+To initially install TraceFinder 5.1 software, follow the instructions in the TraceFinder Installation Guide.
+Later, you might need to reinstall the software or other features using the InstallShield Wizard.

-Follow these instructions to reinstall, start, and log in to the application.
+Follow these instructions to reinstall the software and then start and log in to the application.

-❖ To reinstall the TraceFinder application
+❖ To reinstall TraceFinder

 - 1. From the Thermo Foundation Instrument Configuration window, remove all instruments. - 2.
-From the Windows Control Panel, uninstall the application and then uninstall all Thermo instrument drivers. - 3.
-Insert the TraceFinder DVD, and install both the TraceFinder 4.1 application and the NISTTM library as follows: - a.
+From the Windows Control Panel, uninstall the software and then uninstall all Thermo instrument drivers.

+- 3. Insert the TraceFinder DVD, and install both the TraceFinder 5.1 software and the NIST library as follows: - a.
 Open the TraceFinder launcher and click Next.